 There’s no need to prepare the pudding according to package directions…just add the powder in along with the other dry ingredients and that’s all you need to do!

 Up until recently I didn’t realize that different brands of instant pudding mix come in totally different weights.
-Some 3.4 oz, some 1.85 oz, etc. So instead of saying “one package of pudding mix” in the recipe below, I measured out one ounce from one package, which equalled just about two tablespoons (or a pinch more).
+Some 3.4 oz, some 1.85 oz, etc. So instead of saying “one package of pudding mix” in the recipe below, I measured out one ounce from one package.
 One ounce will do the trick here.

 And don’t worry about having partially-used boxes of pudding mix hanging around your cabinets.
-A little bit makes an awesome addition to cookie recipes (pick your flavor!) or to this cherry almond loaf cake. <– uses 1.85 oz of instant vanilla pudding for another seriously good recipe.
+A little bit makes an awesome addition to cookie recipes or to this cherry almond loaf cake, which uses 1.85 oz of instant vanilla pudding for another seriously good recipe.

 I’ve found that the white whole wheat flour is extra sneaky in these chocolate pudding muffins because of all the tender, rich flavor happening.
 Trust me you’ll have no clue it’s there!
 Of course, you can use all all-purpose flour if you prefer instead.